run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 ### Quota with Multiple Resources

-A project may have a quota set in more than one resource (GPU, CPU or Memory).
-For a project then to be "Over Quota" it will have to have at *least one*  resource over its quota.
-For a project to be under quota it needs to have *all of its* resoruce under quota.
+A project may have a quota set for more than one resource (GPU, CPU or CPU Memory).
+For a project then to be "Over Quota" it will have to have at _least one_ resource over its quota.
+For a project to be under quota it needs to have _all of its_ resoruces under quota.

 ## Scheduler Details